 No stink that cannot be smelled.
 You need someone to comfort us, assist us when we have our afflictions.

 Another dilemma about our situations is when we only live to survive.

-When start to compare ourselves from anybody around us.
+When start to compare ourselves to anybody around us.

-When we start to look on our conditions while seeing others are doing fine and seems others are doing all right.
+When we start to look at our conditions while seeing others are doing fine and seems others are doing all right.

-When we focus on our conditions and convincing ourselves that there is no cure to sickness then we are in the state of just surviving.
+When we focus on our conditions and convince ourselves that there is no cure to sickness then we are in the state of just surviving.

 YOU MAY BE LIVING BUT OTHERS ARE LEAVING